 What is Deliverability?

 It’s important to note that a delivery doesn’t mean the message made it to the recipient’s inbox.
 Filtered messages are a subset of deliveries.
-Filtered messages are messages that were automatically sorted into areas other than the primary inbox.
+Filtered messages are automatically sorted into areas other than the primary inbox.
 This includes, but is not limited to, spam and junk folders.